 The festival of science - European Researchers' Night is anually organized event throughout Europe.
-The ERN is the largest of its kind in Slovakia as well as Europe, bringing together people and researchers in 300 cities in 24 countries on the last Friday of September.
-However, this year will be special!
-Due to coronavirus the organisation of the science festival has been postponed and you will be able to enjoy the science on 27 Novemeber 2020.
-Despite the changed date we are are thrilled that the ERN will take place for the 14th time in Slovakia and we are already working on the program.
-You can be looking forward to new formats and many surprises!
+The ERN is the largest of its kind in Slovakia as well as Europe, bringing together people and researchers in 300 cities in about 30 countries on the last Friday of September.
+This year´s edition will take place on 24 September 2021 and you can look forward to 15th anniversary of the science festival in Slovakia.

 The main aim of this festival is, above all, to familiarise the general public with science and research.
 The program activities are designed to bring research out of laboratory and into the city centres, shopping malls, cafés, clubs or museums.
 The public can try out the latest technologies and instruments under the guidance of scientists, participate in experiments, competitions and quizzes, watch demonstrations and simulations, exchange ideas and party with the researchers.